-You describe what you are looking for and send me your reference photos: The best reference photos are taken at eye level (not looking up or down at the subject), have good lighting (natural sunlight is best because it shows colors most accurately), and are not blurry.
-Ideally, you should have one photo with a pose and expression you would like the piece to be based on, and a few other photos for reference.
+Reference photos: Unless you happen to live in the central Ohio area where we can meet in person, I will probably have to work from your photos.
+(This is usually best for subjects like pets and children anyway, since they’re not very good at sitting still!)
+Generally speaking, the best reference photos are clear, well lit, and taken at eye level (not looking up or down at the subject).
+The best lighting is soft natural light, so photos taken outdoors on a cloudy day or indoors near a large window generally work well.
+Try to avoid photos with only indoor lighting because this tends to distort colors (unless it’s very good indoor lighting, i.e. studio lighting).
+Ideally, you should have one photo with a pose and expression you would like the painting to be based on, and a few other photos for reference.
 I know it’s not always easy to get good photos, especially if your pet or loved one has passed away.
 The photos don’t have to be professional quality, but they do need to show a certain amount of detail.
+The more detail I can see in your photo, the more realistic I can make your painting.
 If you’re not sure if your photos will work, you can always send them to me and I’ll let you know!
-Note that I do reserve the right to reject a commission if I don’t feel I can capture the subject’s likeness from your photos.
+Feel free to send several, and we can decide together what will work best.
+If you don’t have that one perfect photo, I may be able to work from a combination of photos (for example, one photo with a great pose, and another with better lighting).
+Although this is unlikely to happen, note that I do reserve the right to reject a commission if I don’t feel I can capture the subject’s likeness from your photos.
 You won’t be happy with it if it doesn’t look like your pet or loved one, after all.

 I can offer the choice of charcoal (for black and white) or dry pastel (for full color).
 Dry pastel is unique because it is the purest form of pigment available.
 It produces beautiful, bold colors and unique layering effects that are difficult to achieve with any other medium.
 It can also create a very soft look that’s perfect for depicting fur on animals!
 Charcoal works very similarly to pastel because it is also a dry powdered medium, just in grayscale.

-I use only professional quality materials and surfaces, so with proper care your portrait will last over the years.
+I use only professional quality materials and surfaces that are lightfast and archival, so with proper care your portrait will last over the years.
 Artwork done in pastel or charcoal should be framed under glass with a double or triple mat.
 I highly recommend going to a professional framer, who will know best how to protect and showcase the artwork.